 In his early years, Clyde played chiefly in the local Piedmont blues style, using his thumb and finger, and sometimes playing in open Vestapol tuning.
 During his travels, he adopted more popular and urban blues techniques and tunes into his repertoire.
-Clyde started using a flat pick, though he also continues to incorporate the two-finger style he learned as a boy.
-He can move between playing songs like Albert King's "Born Under a Bad Sign" on electric guitar and picking Carolina blues standards like "Step It Up and Go" or "How Long" on his acoustic guitar, or "hollow box," as he calls it.
-He understands the evolution of the blues and can demonstrate the ways that people played when he was first learning.
-He has also developed his own style of traditional blues gospel that he performs in churches throughout the region.
+Clyde started using a flat pick, though he continued to incorporate the two-finger style he learned as a boy.
+He could move between playing songs like Albert King’s “Born Under a Bad Sign” on electric guitar and picking Carolina blues standards like “Step It Up and Go” or “How Long” on his acoustic guitar, or “hollow box,” as he called it.
+He understood the evolution of the blues and could demonstrate the ways that people played when he was first learning.
+He also developed his own style of traditional blues gospel that he performed in churches throughout the region.

-Clyde loves performing with a full band that includes his son, Clyde, Jr., on bass.
-Clyde also plays bass in the Laytown Mennonite Brethren Church in Laytown, where he grew up.
-"Most of our blues is from 1920 to 1950," Clyde, Jr., says.
-"We work on a couple pieces that range back beyond 1900, back to 1850.
-For Pop, that's what he grew up with and for Pop we try to keep it pure with all the old blues that we can."
-Though Clyde has left his life on the road behind, he still loves to play.
-"I'm 80 years old, and I've never bragged on myself because God gave me the talent to play," he says.
-"But I never learn too much that I don't try to learn some more."
+Clyde loved performing with a full band that included his son, Clyde, Jr., on bass.
+Clyde, Jr. also plays bass in the Laytown Mennonite Brethren Church in Laytown, where he grew up.
+“Most of our blues is from 1920 to 1950,” Clyde, Jr., says.
+“We work on a couple pieces that range back beyond 1900, back to 1850.
+For Pop, that’s what he grew up with and for Pop we try to keep it pure with all the old blues that we can.”
+Though Clyde left his life on the road behind, he still loved to play.
+“I’m 80 years old, and I’ve never bragged on myself because God gave me the talent to play,” he said.
+“But I never learn too much that I don’t try to learn some more.”